BYLAWS OF SCIENCE FICTION AND FANTASY WRITERS OF AMERICA, INC.

 d.
 The members present at a duly called or held meeting at which a quorum is present may continue to transact business until adjourned, even if enough members have withdrawn to leave less than a quorum, if any action taken (other than adjournment) is approved by a majority of the members required to constitute a quorum.

 a.
-Subject to the provisions of the California NPBC, the only persons entitled to vote at any meeting of members shall be voting Active Members who are in good standing.
+Subject to the provisions of the California NPBC, the only persons entitled to vote at any meeting of members shall be voting Full Members who are in good standing.

 b.
-Each Active Member entitled to vote shall be entitled to cast one vote, by paper or electronic ballot, on each matter submitted to a vote of the Active Members.
+Each Full Member entitled to vote shall be entitled to cast one vote, by paper or electronic ballot, on each matter submitted to a vote of the Full Members.
 Cumulative voting shall not be permitted.

 c.
 If a quorum is present, the affirmative vote of a majority of the voting power represented at the meeting, entitled to vote and voting on any matter, shall be the act of the members, unless the vote of a greater number is required by these Bylaws, the California NPBC or by the Articles of Incorporation.

 d.
 Any action that may be taken at any meeting of members may be taken without a meeting by written ballot complying with the OPPM.

 ARTICLE V DIRECTORS

 a.
 General Corporate Powers & Limitations